TanyaS08/TanyaS08/README.md

 🎓 Scheduled to start a PhD at the [Poisot lab](https://poisotlab.io) using AI methods in ecology

-🧪 Commited to (and educating myself on) developing more open and accessible workflows
+🧪 Commited to (and educating myself on) developing more open and reproducible workflows

 🔭 Working on broadening my knowledge of machine learning and programming workflows